Stephen Richer: Charlie Kirk assassination

-Disbarment Hearing for Attorney John Eastman
+Disbarment hearing for John Eastman

-Richer testified as a witness in the California State Bar’s disciplinary proceedings against John Eastman, claiming he received threats and that his office was forced to rebut conspiracy theories alleging Dominion “vote-flipping” and to dispute the claims of Doug Logan from the Cyber Ninjas audit that Eastman sought to present in his defense.
+Richer testified as a witness in the California State Bar’s disciplinary proceedings against John Eastman, claiming he received threats and that his office was forced to rebut unsubstantiated "vote-flipping" conspiracy theories and to dispute the claims of Doug Logan from the Cyber Ninjas audit that Eastman sought to present in his defense.
 The State Bar Court later recommended Eastman’s disbarment and Eastman lost his license to practice law as a result.